Lemoncode/react-by-sample/18 Hoc/Readme.md

 > As an excercise create a Page C and make use of the Hoc.

-> Nesting HOC's can make code difficult to read, we can use react-recompose to alliviate this.
+> Nesting HOC's can make code difficult to read, we can use lodash flow to alleviate this.